Open-LinaOS-Foundation/LinaOS/Documentation/vm/unevictable-lru.rst

 The Unevictable LRU facility adds an additional LRU list to track unevictable pages and to hide these pages from vmscan.
-This mechanism is based on a patch by Larry Woodman of Red Hat to address several scalability problems with page reclaim in Linux.
+This mechanism is based on a patch by Larry Woodman of Red Hat to address several scalability problems with page reclaim in LinaOS.
 The problems have been observed at customer sites on large memory x86_64 systems.

 To illustrate this with an example, a non-NUMA x86_64 platform with 128GB of